Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 Features

-• Watched playlists: monitor Spotify, YouTube (including Mixes), Amazon Music, Tidal, and ListenBrainz playlists; auto-downloads new tracks and grabs the best quality available.
+• Watched playlists: monitor Spotify, YouTube (including Mixes), Amazon Music, Apple Music, SoundCloud, Tidal, Beatport, Monochrome, and ListenBrainz playlists; auto-downloads new tracks and grabs the best match available.
 Per-playlist sync mode: Append (M3U grows as tracks arrive) or Mirror (M3U stays in sync with the upstream; removed tracks drop out).
 Each card shows live refresh state and stage.
 "Missing" button shows tracks that never made it; Retry and Search buttons to fix them.
 M3U updates immediately as each track finishes

 • Watched Artists: follow an artist on MusicBrainz and new singles are downloaded automatically as they appear.
 Search by name, pick from up to five candidates, set a from-date (defaults to today so your back-catalogue stays put).
 Singles only: remixes, live cuts, soundtracks, and compilations are filtered out at the MusicBrainz level.
 Tracks already on disk are recognised immediately.
 Per-artist check interval, convert-to-FLAC toggle, pause/resume, missing and track list panels